 The best way to protect the fetus is to protect the mother.
 When a safety belt is worn properly, it is more likely that the fetus will not be hurt in a crash.
 For pregnant women, as for anyone, the key to making safety belts effective is wearing them properly.

 Right Front Passenger Position

-To learn how to wear the right front passenger's safety belt properly, see Driver Position on page 1-16.
-The right front passenger's safety belt works the same way as the driver's safety belt.
+To learn how to wear the right front passenger's safety belt properly, see Driver Position on page 1-27.